antoinepryy/TDA602-man-in-the-middle/README.md

 ### Introduction

-TODO
+To end this language-based security course, we were asked to choose a topic, and provide fine analysis about it.
+We decided to talk about a well-known vulnerability, Man In The Middle (MITM).
+There is a lot of different ways to accomplish this attack, we will cover one of the most famous, which is called ARP poisoning.
+The following report will be organised as follows:
+- The goal of this project, i.e what is our objective
+- How to perform this type of attack, using Python script language
+- How you can prevent it, also by using Python
+- A discussion

 ### Goal of the project

 The goal of the project is to demonstrate the vulnerability (insecure communications) of the HTTP and telnet protocols and why it is important to use their secure versions SSH and HTTPS.
-To do that, we will create a sniffing / spoofing python script from scratch (without using libraries like scapy or impacket).
+To do that, we will create a sniffing / spoofing python script from scratch.
 In the case of telnet, we will analyse the telnet TCP connection packets sent from the target to another remote machine to get the credentials.
 We will then send a crafted RST TCP connection packet (by spoofing the IP of the remote machine) to the target, in order to break up the telnet connection, before logging into the remote machine ourselves.
 In the case of HTTP, we